jordanoverbye/jordanoverbye/README.md

-### Hello 👋 I'm a Software Engineer at Thinkmill who enjoys working with React, Node and GraphQL.
+### Software Engineer at Thinkmill who enjoys working with React, Node and GraphQL.

 📫 jordanoverbye@gmail.com